Ted Simmons life journey is more than a story of baseball skill. It is proof of the power of family, persistence, and lifelong commitment.

 The Simmons couple also have another child, a son named Matthew Simmons.

-Both Mary Ann Simmons, and Mathew Simmons are married.
+Both Mary Ann Simmons and Matthew Simmons are married.

 Professional Baseball Career

-After playing for Cedar Rapids Cardinals and Modesto Reds, Simmons made his major league debut just at the age of 18.
+After playing for the Cedar Rapids Cardinals and Modesto Reds, Simmons made his major league debut at the age of 18.

-After hitting an impressive .373 with a 1.025 OPS (On-Base Plus Slugging), Simmons became a permanent in the major leagues.
+After hitting an impressive .373 with a 1.025 OPS (On-Base Plus Slugging), Simmons earned a permanent spot in the major leagues.

-In 1980, Simmons came into a disagreement with new manager Whitney Herzog when he refused to move to first base.
+In 1980, Simmons had a disagreement with new manager Whitney Herzog when he refused to move to first base.

 Read: Sam Esmail Beautiful Wife & How He Met Her!

-Later, Simmons served as a Director of Player Development for Cardinals and San Diego Padres.
+Later, Simmons served as Director of Player Development for the Cardinals and San Diego Padres.

-In 2008, Simmons served as bench coach for Milwaukee Brewers and Bud Black.
+In 2008, Simmons served as bench coach for the Milwaukee Brewers and Bud Black.

-Later, in 2010, Seattle Mariners took in Simmons as senior advisor to general manager.
+Later, in 2010, the Seattle Mariners hired Simmons as senior advisor to the general manager.

 Tim Simmons Stats